-Most visits will qualify as support for the Cuban people.
-People to people travel must be done with a licensed tour group, but you may go independently with the other 11 categories.
+Most visits will qualify as Support for the Cuban People.
 Get more information on declaring your travel category to meet the requirements for the General License for travel to Cuba.

 If you live close to the Canadian or Mexican border you may prefer to fly to Cuba from major cities in Canada or Mexico and taking ground transportation to that city.
 While it's certainly not necessary to add this extra step, you may prefer to do so if flights to Cuba from your home airport are more expensive than flights from Toronto or Tijuana.

 The number one Canadian airline to book to fly to Cuba is Sunwing, who offer a fun bonus: a complimentary glass of champagne for all passengers.
 Sunwing flights from Toronto to Varadero begin around $400 roundtrip.

 If you're near the border between Texas and Mexico, flights from Monterrey, Mexico to Cuba start around $360 while flights from nearby Corpus Christi, TX are usually in the $500 to $600 range.
 Hopping from Cancun to Havana is often the least expensive.